Executive Director - Alberta Curling Federation

 The Executive Director is expected, but is not limited to the following:

-- Foster effective team work between the Board and the Executive Director and between the Executive Director and staff
+- Foster effective team work between the Board and Executive Director and between the Executive Director and staff

 - Oversee the planning, implementation and evaluation of the organization's programs and services; ensure that these programs and services contribute to the organization's mission and reflect the priorities of the Board

 - Ensure that the operation of the organization meets the expectations of its stakeholders, Board and sponsors.
 That the programs and services reflect the policies required of the ACF as a Member Association (MA) of Curling Canada (CC) and as a funding recipient of Alberta Sport Connection (ASC)

 - Work with staff and the Board (Finance Committee) to prepare a comprehensive budget.
 Provide the Board with comprehensive, regular reports on the revenues and expenditure of the organization.
 Accountable for financials